frig-neutron/entretien-announce/reply_scanner/README.md

 - Install `pnpm`
 - `make init`
+  - this prompts OAuth.
+Annoyingly, clasp keeps its token in a global home location.
+Since the intake form is using a different account that means you have to re-login when switching between scripts belonging to different accounts.
+- You might need to enable apps script API by visiting https://script.google.com/home/usersettings
 - run `ENV=[stg|prd) ./deploy/deploy.sh`
 - configure the `FUNCTION_ENDPOINT` key to point the HTTP endpoint
     - by hand: `⚙️ Project Settings` > `Script Properties` > `Add script property`